tc39/proposal-record-tuple/cookbook/en.md

 Changing our number representation made it impossible for us to find the location, yet, we know that `0 === 0x0`.

-Strings let us coumpound values together but will leave us with their arbitrary constraints.
+Strings let us compound values together but will leave us with their arbitrary constraints.

 Let's look at another way we could have done this: